howerj/cdb/readme.md

 having minimal dependencies allow the library to be used in an embedded system, however it means that in order to do very basic things the user has to provide a series of callbacks.
-The callbacks are simple to implement on a hosted system, examples are provided in [main.c][] in the project repository, but this means the library is not just read to use.
+The callbacks are simple to implement on a hosted system, examples are provided in [main.c][] and [host.c][] in the project repository, but this means the library is not just read to use.

 There are two sets of operations that most users will want to perform; creating a database and reading keys.
 After the callbacks have been provided, to create